Pedestrian killed on Gateway Boulevard - Edmonton | Globalnews.ca

-A pedestrian has died after being hit by a vehicle while crossing Gateway Boulevard between 41 Avenue and the Gateway Park Information Centre.
+A pedestrian died Saturday after being struck by a vehicle while crossing Gateway Boulevard between 41 Avenue and the Gateway Park Information Centre.

-According to police, the man ran into northbound traffic around 4:40 p.m.
-Saturday.
-He was hit by a Ford Expedition.
+According to police, the man ran into northbound traffic at around 4:40 p.m. when he was hit by a Ford Expedition.

 The 57-year-old man died at the scene.
 The woman driving the SUV was not injured.